 If you are returning to Managua by bus there are many options available, but unless you have an arranged pick-up at the bus terminal it is advised not to take the service that will arrive in the middle of the night.

 The 8 AM bus is considered to be slightly more ‘express’ and is probably your best option overall.
+A vague timetable can be found here, though it is not an entirely reliable schedule.

 Having used the border crossing at Peñas Blancas multiple times, we can happily say that the one at Los Chiles is infinitely more pleasant.